LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/feedback.rst

 First, you'll need to `fork the textbook repository <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`__.
 Once it's forked, clone the repo onto your computer and follow `our instructions here <https://education.launchcode.org/curriculum-docs/building/setup.html>`__ to build the project and make the edits you want to see.

+.. admonition:: Note

+    We try our best to keep this book up to date with the technologies this book depends on.
+If the book tells you to use a software version that is older than the one listed on the site to download, don't fret.
+    There's a convention in software development called `semantic versioning <https://semver.org/>`__ that accounts for software projects that evolve over time.
+Basically, software versions are tracked using three tiers of updates - major, minor, and patch.
+Patch updates happen more frequently than updates to this book.
+For the most part, your learning will not be affected by these kinds of changes but it's wise to make a note of this for yourself and your classmates if you notice that a solution we provide doesn't match your own in the presence of a patch update.
+    The same can be said of minor updates but it is slightly more likely that a minor software update can cause differences in your experience to what is described in this book.
+If that's the case, let us know.